semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 # 3 Monorepo Continuous Deployment

 The previous chapter left us with a working CI pipeline and a preliminary deployment step.
-Having covered the basics, we can now focus on setting up proper continuous deployment (CD).
+Having covered the basics, we can now raise the bar and focus on setting up proper, real life continuous deployment (CD) pipelines.

 ## 3.1 Why Heroku

 There are hundreds of services out there that can host our services.
-I’d like to be able to cover them all, with the nitty-gritty details.
+I’d like to be able to cover them all, with their nitty-gritty details.
 But, at the same time, I want this book to end at some point.

-Having a uniform deployment process will help us keep things straight.
-On that account, [Heroku (<https://heroku.com>)](https://heroku.com) is almost a perfect fit for our needs.
-It supports all the languages used so far: Go, Ruby, and Elixir.
-Consequently, we can pretty much copy-and-paste the same deployment commands everywhere.
+Having a uniform deployment process will help us keep things straight in our heads.
+On that account, [Heroku (<https://heroku.com>)](https://heroku.com) is almost a perfect fit for our needs: it supports all our languages — we can pretty much copy-and-paste the same commands across the board.
 And, best of all, we don't need a paid account or a credit card.

 ## 3.2 Prerequisites

-You can continue from the point left in the previous chapter.
-Nevertheless, if you want to start from a fresh copy, create a new project on Semaphore and, in the <u>Try a quick experiment</u> section, choose the monorepo example.
-This will fork and clone the demo project in your GitHub account.
+You can continue from the point we left in the previous chapter.
+Nevertheless, if you want to start from a fresh copy, you may create a new project in Semaphore and choose the monorepo fork-and-run demo.

 To follow along, you will need a Heroku account and its [management command-line interface (CLI)](https://devcenter.heroku.com/articles/heroku-cli).
 Follow the installation instructions for Windows, Linux, or Mac here: